43 Game theory exercises

 b) An adviser to the Atlantis army suggests that they burn the bridge behind them to remove the option of retreat.

-Draw the new extensive form game that would emerge if Atlantis had the option of the burning the bridge.
+Draw the new extensive form game that would emerge if Atlantis had the option of burning the bridge.
 What is the subgame-perfect equilibrium?

 The new game is as follows (maintaining the payoffs as x,y for El Dorado and Atlantis respectively):